Arturo12311/mjj-member-backend/checklist.md

 ---

-## 3. Admin Panel Security (Do this after member management)
+## 3. Security & Validation

 ### Admin Login
 - [ ] **Secure admin access using Flask-Login**
-  *Description*: Implement authentication for admin login, ensuring only authorized users can access the panel.
+  *Description*: Implement authentication for admin login, ensuring only authorized users can access the admin panel.
   *Done when*: Only authenticated users can access the admin dashboard and other protected routes.

+### Data Validation & Error Handling
+- [ ] **Add input validation and error handling**
+  *Description*: Implement data validation (email, phone number) and handle common errors (e.g., missing fields).
+  *Done when*: The system handles bad input gracefully and prevents invalid data from being stored.

+### Logging
+- [ ] **Set up basic logging**
+  *Description*: Add logging for errors and key actions in the admin panel (e.g., user login, member updates).
+  *Done when*: The system logs important events and errors for future analysis.

 ---

-## 4. Payment Integration (Add this after CRUD is working)
+## 4. Payment Integration

-### Install Stripe for future payment integration
+### Install Stripe for Payment Processing
-- [ ] **Install Stripe for payment integration**
+- [ ] **Integrate Stripe for payment functionality**
-  *Description*: Install and configure Stripe for payment processing.
-  *Done when*: Stripe is installed, and test credentials are configured.
+  *Description*: Set up Stripe, configure payment routes, and ensure the ability to process payments.
+  *Done when*: You can handle one-time payments or set up recurring billing for memberships.

 ---

-## 5. Dashboard & Metrics (Enhance after basic features are working)
+## 5. Testing & Monitoring

-### Basic Metrics Dashboard
+### Unit Testing
-- [ ] **Display active members, new sign-ups, payment stats**
+- [ ] **Implement unit tests for CRUD and auth**
-  *Description*: Create a dashboard showing member and payment stats.
+  *Description*: Write tests to verify the member management, login, and payment routes.
+  *Done when*: Tests cover all critical routes and functionality with expected results.

+### API Testing
+- [ ] **Test API routes with Postman or similar**
+  *Description*: Ensure all API routes (CRUD, login, payments) return expected responses and handle edge cases.
+  *Done when*: All routes are tested and verified using Postman or a similar tool.

 ---

+## 6. Dashboard & Metrics (Enhance After Basic Features)

+### Member & Payment Dashboard
+- [ ] **Display basic member and payment stats**
+  *Description*: Create a simple dashboard showing stats like active members, new sign-ups, and payments.
+  *Done when*: Admins can view important metrics in the admin panel.

+---

-## 6. Styling (Polish the interface last)
+## 7. UI/UX Enhancements (Polish the Interface Last)

-### UI/UX Enhancements
+### Admin Panel Styling
-- [ ] **Style the admin panel for user-friendliness**
+- [ ] **Style the admin panel with Bootstrap or Tailwind CSS**
-  *Description*: Use Bootstrap or Tailwind CSS to style the admin panel.
+  *Description*: Improve the interface for user-friendliness using CSS frameworks.
+  *Done when*: The admin panel is polished and easy to navigate.